ivo-toby/contentful-mcp/README.md

 - `CONTENTFUL_HOST` / `--host`: Contentful Management API Endpoint (defaults to https://api.contentful.com)
 - `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN` / `--management-token`: Your Content Management API token
+- `CONTENTFUL_DELIVERY_ACCESS_TOKEN` / `--delivery-token`: Your Content Delivery API token (can be used for GraphQL operations only)
 - `ENABLE_HTTP_SERVER` / `--http`: Set to "true" to enable HTTP/SSE mode
 - `HTTP_PORT` / `--port`: Port for HTTP server (default: 3000)
 - `HTTP_HOST` / `--http-host`: Host for HTTP server (default: localhost)

+### Authentication Modes & Token Options

+The MCP server supports three authentication options:

+1. **Content Management API (CMA) Token** - Full access to all tools and operations
+2. **Content Delivery API (CDA) Token** - Limited access to read-only GraphQL operations
+3. **App Identity Authentication** - Uses Contentful App credentials for authentication

+When providing tokens, the following rules apply:

+- **CMA token only**: All tools and operations are available
+- **CDA token only**: Only GraphQL query operations are available
+- **Both CMA and CDA tokens**: All tools are available, GraphQL operations will prefer using the CDA token

+For GraphQL operations, you can also pass a `cdaToken` parameter directly in the tool invocation, which will take precedence over environment variables.

 ### Space and Environment Scoping